Login | Register

 Industrial Processing Equipment Blog

 The Industrial Processing Equipment Blog is the place for conversation and discussion about fluid and gas handling equipment; thermal processing; solids handling; and filtration, separation and recycling.
 Here, you'll find everything from application ideas, to news and industry trends, to hot topics and cutting edge innovations.
-This blog is inspired by the Industrial Processing Equipment newsletter from GlobalSpec, which you can subscribe to here.

 Previous in Blog: Did Drilling Contaminate Wyoming's Drinking Water?
 Next in Blog: Are You Subject to Mandatory Greenhouse Gas Reporting?